sklagat45/sklagat45/README.md

   Hey, It's Kiplagat !
   \
-  I am a Software developer, Android Developer.
+  I am a Software Engineer, Mobile (Kotlin,Java,Flutter) and Backend (Springboot).
   \
   I just love coding, I'm passionate in building and delivering products that not only work smoothly but also look and feels great.
 I enjoy learning about users and innovating ideas that makes their lives easier.
 I have delivered value through solutions design and system implementation